The band structure of a model of spatial random permutation: The model in one dimension: Kernel expansion

 \end{proposition}

 The key feature of the one-dimensional model is the fact that the Ornstein-Uhlenbeck process is Markovian.
-We exploit this fact by developing a kernel expansion for $E^N_\beta$; this analysis is somewhat reminiscent of methods used in \cite{FM91, FM94, LMOS83, Kac66}.
+We exploit this fact by developing a kernel expansion for $E^N_\beta$ that is valid for all $\beta > 0$; this analysis is somewhat reminiscent of methods used in \cite{FM91, FM94, LMOS83, Kac66}.